Psychotherapy

 Hi, I’m Niamh

-I specialise in disordered eating and body image concerns, and have spent the past ten years supporting individuals struggling in these areas.
-My approach to psychotherapy is person-centred and integrative, meaning that I draw from a range of different modalities based on your unique needs and situation.
+My approach to psychotherapy is person-centred and integrative, meaning that I draw from a range of different modalities based on your unique needs.
+Being trained in this way means I can tailor my approach to you and what works best for both your situation and preferences.
 I work collaboratively, holding the belief that therapy is a meeting of two experts: you are the expert of your own life, and I bring my clinical knowledge and experience to support the process.
 I aim to create a space that is grounded, respectful, and attuned to your pace and readiness.
+I specialise in disordered eating and body image concerns, and have spent the past ten years supporting individuals struggling in these areas.
 Whether you're seeking support around food and body image or coming to therapy with something else entirely, you're welcome here.

 • Anxiety